jstnrme77/scalerrs-portal/progress.md

 - ✅ Updated Admin page tab icons to use FileText, KeyRound, and FolderArchive to match tab content
 - ✅ Added Scissors icon to Product Prune tab in SEO Layouts page for better visual representation
 - ✅ Updated client selector dropdown to match month selector styling with fully rounded corners
+- ✅ Modified conversation history functionality in Approvals page to be selectively available only for Keywords and Briefs tabs
+- ✅ Removed conversation history button and functionality from Articles and Backlinks tabs
+- ✅ Added safety checks to prevent opening conversation history modal for unsupported content types
+- ✅ Updated API endpoints to reject conversation history requests for Articles and Backlinks content types
 - 🔄 Refining responsive behavior on smaller screens
 - 🔄 Improving accessibility features